apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/ambari-integration.md

       - The RPM package was packaged in the project with the installation path of /opt/soft.
         If you use mysql as the database, you need add it manually.

-   - Automatic installation with ambari
+   - Automatic installation with Ambari
       - Each node of the cluster needs to be configured the local yum source
       - Copy the prepared RPM packages to each node local yum source